The Role of Pseudo-labels in Self-training Linear Classifiers on High-dimensional Gaussian Mixture Data: Analysis of RS solution

+This implies that the contributions of the noise terms are negligible at the leading order in the weight update of ST in this small regularization setup.
+Hence, ST can extract information from the data in an almost noiseless way at least when updating the direction of the classification plane.
+This intuition is further supported by the following predictions.

-Moreover, for the square of the cosine similarity, we obtain the following. \begin{claim} Let $M^{(t)}$ be the square of the cosine similarity \eqref{eq: cosine similarity}: $M^{(t)} = (m^{(t)})^2/q^{(t)}$.
+For the square of the cosine similarity \eqref{eq: cosine similarity}, we obtain the following. \begin{prediction} Let $M^{(t)}$ be the square of the cosine similarity \eqref{eq: cosine similarity}: $M^{(t)} = (m^{(t)})^2/q^{(t)}$.
 Then, at the first order of expansion, it obeys the following equation:

 Also,